Mathematical proof: Direct proof

 This proof uses the definition of even integers, the integer properties of closure under addition and multiplication, and the distributive property.

 Proof by mathematical induction

 Despite its name, mathematical induction is a method of deduction, not a form of inductive reasoning.
 In proof by mathematical induction, a single "base case" is proved, and an "induction rule" is proved that establishes that any arbitrary case implies the next case.
-Since in principle the induction rule can be applied repeatedly (starting from the proved base case), it follows that all (usually infinitely many) cases are provable.
+Since in principle the induction rule can be applied repeatedly (starting from the proven base case), it follows that all (usually infinitely many) cases are provable.
 This avoids having to prove each case individually.
 A variant of mathematical induction is proof by infinite descent, which can be used, for example, to prove the irrationality of the square root of two.

 A common application of proof by mathematical induction is to prove that a property known to hold for one number holds for all natural numbers: